paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2000-05-01-britain_rebranded.md

 When the British Tourist Authority (BTA) announced that it was to rebrand itself, the media showed much interest.
 While their new logo didn’t abandon the Union Flag, it was surrounded by yellow and green and sat slightly off centre.
 It was described in the Guardian as “harmless, old-fashioned, apolitical and jolly good fun” — but would it change tourists perception of Britain?

-{% include 'figure' with '/images/2000/05/britain_rebranded/bta_logos.png'
+{% render 'figure' with '/images/2000/05/britain_rebranded/bta_logos.png'
   caption: 'The old BTA logo (left) and its replacement (right).'
 %}